mignat/ERPNext-Sensor_Integration/README.md

 ## Sensor Integration

-Conector designed ti integrate sensors into ERPNext
+Conector designed to integrate sensors into ERPNext

 #### License